MGCodesandStats/articles/rejection-sampling-python.md

 np.random.randn(1000)
 ```

-However, how exactly does this process work?
+How exactly does this process work?
 Upon generating random numbers in Python, how can an algorithm know whether a random number belongs to a particular distribution or not?
 This is where rejection sampling comes in.

 ## Rejection Sampling